gahlshemy/gahlshemy.github.io/docs/index.md

 <img src="https://gahlshemy.github.io/assets/images/racacon-presenting.jpg" alt="Presenting my Michigan Research" style="width: 37%">
 <img src="https://gahlshemy.github.io/assets/images/mich_math.jpeg" alt="Fun with my Michigan friends" style="width: 37%">

 At UCSB I served as president of the Association for Women in Math for two years, and was co-president of UCSB's Regents Scholars Association for a year.
 I also worked part-time as a CLAS mathematics tutor before transitioning to my (current) full-time role as a mathematics instructor following my graduation in March.
-Beyond math, I greatly enjoy debate, playing soccer, reading, going on runs, skiing, hiking, thrifting, speaking Hebrew and French, and walking around big cities.
+Beyond math, I greatly enjoy playing soccer, reading, going on runs, skiing, hiking, thrifting, speaking Hebrew and French, and walking around big cities.

 Feel free to check out the [blog](https://gahlshemy.github.io/blog) and some [course notes](https://gahlshemy.github.io/coursenotes) I'm currently working on.
 Also do not hesitate to [reach out](mailto:gahlshemy@ucsb.edu) to me at any time if you have suggestions for study or just to chat :-P